biadreveck/vanhack-pdfformfiller-challenge/README.md

 + [0] Fixed: the dynamic value is a fixed string value.
 + [1] Database: the dynamic value is a PdfMapDatabaseValue, linked to a DB document field.
 + [2] Arithmetic: the dynamic value is a PdfMapArithmetic with some calculation.
+## Notes
++ Due to time I was unable to generated mapped data to all pages of the challenge PDF file, so the API will only fill the first pages.
+But the data can still be generated manually on "DB Storage/pdfformmaps.json" or through the map endpoint.